-During use the battery condition is displayed on the screen as shown below -
+During use the battery condition is displayed on the screen.

-If the tester is to be used adjacent to a power socket, the mains adaptor may be used.
+If the Tester is to be used adjacent to a power socket, the mains adaptor may be used.
 Please note the unit should be switched off prior to connection or disconnection of the mains supply.